Multiple Testing under High-dimensional Dynamic Factor Model: Introduction

-However, new challenges arise when we test the large-scale multiple hypotheses~\eqref{hypo} under Models~\eqref{eq:YXZ} and \eqref{causal_1}.
-Since part of the information of the latent factors cannot be explained by a linear function of the observed ones, the cross-sectional correlation among the traditional OLS estimator of $\alpha_i$'s cannot be eliminated.
-In addition, the widely used PCA method can only generate a biased estimator for the factor loadings.
-To get an unbiased estimator for each alpha, we employ the PCA method together with a two-pass Fama-Macbeth regression \citep{fama1973risk}.
-Due to the existence of possibly nonlinear serial correlation, new theoretical techniques are required to analyze the asymptotic properties of such estimators.
-One of our contributions in this manuscript is that we establish a large deviation bound for the data with non-specific (linear or nonlinear) serial correlation (Proposition~\ref{Bernstein_ineq}).
-Our large deviation bound is much sharper than that in \cite{liu2010asymptotics} in the sense that it is directly related $k$-step serial correlation with $k$ diverging to infinity.
-This characteristic also makes our large deviation more flexible in its use.
-Under some mild conditions, we show that the factor loadings can be consistently estimated up to a matrix rotation in Proposition~\ref{lem:bhat}, and the estimated alpha converges uniformly to a normal distribution with the population mean and a standard deviation that explicitly accounts for serial dependence ({Theorem~\ref{thm:clt}}).
+New challenges arise when we test large-scale multiple hypotheses~\eqref{hypo} under Models~\eqref{eq:YXZ} and \eqref{causal}.
+As part of the information about latent factors cannot be explained by a linear function of the observed factors, the cross-sectional correlation between the traditional ordinary least squares (OLS) estimator of $\mu_i$ cannot be eliminated.
+In addition, the widely used PCA method can only generate a biased estimator for factor loadings.
+To obtain an unbiased estimator for each mean $\mu_i$, we use the PCA method combined with a two-pass Fama--Macbeth regression \citep{fama1973risk}.
+Due to the existence of potentially nonlinear serial correlation, new theoretical techniques are needed to analyze the asymptotic properties of such estimators.
+One of the contributions of our manuscript is that we establish a large deviation bound for the average of random variables with nonspecific (linear or nonlinear) serial correlation (Proposition~\ref{Bernstein_ineq}).
+Our large deviation bound is much sharper than that of \cite{liu2010asymptotics} in the sense that it is directly related to the $k$-step serial correlation, with $k$ diverging to infinity.
+This characteristic also makes our large deviation bound more flexible when the information from serial correlations is considered.
+Under mild conditions, we show that factor loadings can be consistently estimated up to a matrix rotation in Proposition~\ref{lem:bhat}, and that the estimator of $\mu_i$ converges uniformly to a normal distribution with a standard deviation that explicitly accounts for serial dependence ({Theorem~\ref{thm:clt}}).